 The James Clayton building at 34 East Santa Clara Street is adjacent to a cut-and-cover section of the tunnel alignment.
 Measures to maintain noise and vibration effects during construction at or below FTA noise and vibration criteria will be applied as needed.
-See Section 6.3.10 of Construction for more information on these measures.
-Measures to minimize effects to visual quality and aesthetics will also be applied as needed.
-See Section 6.3.14 of Construction for more information.
+See Chapter 6, Construction, Section 6.3.10 for more information on these measures.
+Measures to minimize effects to visual quality and aesthetics will also be applied as needed as discussed in Section 6.3.14.

-This alternative will not result in a Section 4(f) use as it will not require land from this resource to be permanently incorporated into This alternative; there will not be an adverse temporary occupancy of this resource; and the features or attributes that qualify this resource for protection under Section 4(f) are not substantially impaired or constructively used by This alternative because the impacts would not substantially impair the use of the resource.
+This alternative will not result in a Section 4(f) use as it will not require land from this resource to be permanently incorporated into this alternative; there will not be an adverse temporary occupancy of this resource; and the features or attributes that qualify this resource for protection under Section 4(f) are not substantially impaired or constructively used by this alternative because the impacts would not substantially impair the use of the resource.